Embroidermodder/Embroidermodder/README.md

 ### OpenGL

 OpenGL rendering within the application.
 This will allow for Realistic Visualization - Bump Mapping/OpenGL/Gradients?

 This should backend to a C renderer or something.

 ### Configuration Data Ideas

-Ok this is changing slightly. embroidermodder should boot from the command line regardless of whether it is or is not installed (this helps with testing and running on machines without root).
-Therefore, it can create an initiation file but it won't rely on its existence to boot: this is what we currently do with `settings.ini`.
+embroidermodder should boot from the command line regardless of whether it is or is not installed (this helps with testing and running on machines without root).
+Therefore, it can create an initiation file but it won't rely on its existence to boot: `~/.embroidermodder/config.json`.

 1. Switch colors to be stored as 6 digit hexcodes with a #.
-2. We've got close to a hand implemented ini read/write setup in `settings.c`.
+2. We've got close to a hand implemented ini read/write setup in `settings.py`.

 ### Distribution